apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 High Availability
 -----------------

-Triggers are designed from the ground-up to be highly-available; if you want to run a highly-available setup, simply run multiple copies of ``triggerer`` on multiple hosts.
-Much like ``scheduler``, they will automatically co-exist with correct locking and HA.
+Triggers are designed to be highly-available.
+If you want to run a highly-available setup, run multiple copies of ``triggerer`` on multiple hosts.
+Much like ``scheduler``, they automatically co-exist with correct locking and HA.

-Depending on how much work the triggers are doing, you can fit from hundreds to tens of thousands of triggers on a single ``triggerer`` host.
-By default, every ``triggerer`` will have a capacity of 1000 triggers it will try to run at once; you can change this with the ``--capacity`` argument.
+Depending on how much work the triggers are doing, you can fit hundreds to tens of thousands of triggers on a single ``triggerer`` host.
+By default, every ``triggerer`` has a capacity of 1000 triggers that it can try to run at once.
+You can change the number of triggers that can run simultaneously with the ``--capacity`` argument.
 If you have more triggers trying to run than you have capacity across all of your ``triggerer`` processes, some triggers will be delayed from running until others have completed.

 Airflow tries to only run triggers in one place at once, and maintains a heartbeat to all ``triggerers`` that are currently running.
-If a ``triggerer`` dies, or becomes partitioned from the network where Airflow's database is running, Airflow will automatically re-schedule triggers that were on that host to run elsewhere (after waiting (2.1 * ``triggerer.job_heartbeat_sec``) seconds for the machine to re-appear).
+If a ``triggerer`` dies, or becomes partitioned from the network where Airflow's database is running, Airflow automatically re-schedules triggers that were on that host to run elsewhere.
+Airflow waits (2.1 * ``triggerer.job_heartbeat_sec``) seconds for the machine to re-appear before rescheduling the triggers.

-This means it's possible, but unlikely, for triggers to run in multiple places at once; this is designed into the Trigger contract, however, and entirely expected.
-Airflow will de-duplicate events fired when a trigger is running in multiple places simultaneously, so this process should be transparent to your Operators.
+This means it's possible, but unlikely, for triggers to run in multiple places at once.
+This behavior is designed into the trigger contract, however, and is expected behavior.
+Airflow de-duplicates events fired when a trigger is running in multiple places simultaneously, so this process is transparent to your operators.

-Note that every extra ``triggerer`` you run will result in an extra persistent connection to your database.
+Note that every extra ``triggerer`` you run results in an extra persistent connection to your database.

 Difference between Mode='reschedule' and Deferrable=True in Sensors